scurest/toktogi-plus/README.md

 ![Toktogi](addon/images/64.png)

-[Toktogi](http://www.toktogi.com/) ("clever kid") is a Korean-English popup dictionary for Firefox and Chrome written by Brad McDermott.
+[Toktogi](http://www.toktogi.com/) (똑똑이 _clever kid_) is a Korean-English popup dictionary
+for Firefox and Chrome written by [Brad McDermott](http://bradmcdermott.com/).

 Toktogi+ is a modification of Toktogi 0.6.6 for Firefox.
-It mainly exists the survive the sunsetting of legacy addon support planned for Firefox 57, but may get some other small enhancements as well (depending on my motivation).
+It mainly exists the survive the sunsetting of legacy addon support planned for Firefox 57, but may get some other small enhancements as well, depending on my motivation :)

 ## Installation